erikeldridge/item-network/README.md

 todo
-- add "created by" attribute to show item page
 - add "leave a comment" placeholder text to comment box
 - show a user's activity on the show user page
 - show a item's activity on the show item page